coderofsalvation/coderofsalvation.github.io/tech/switch-coffeescript-and-javascript-in-vim-like-a-ninja.md

 ## Selections

+> Selections are handy when you don't want `.coffee` files in your repo (*)

 * open a __.js__-file, code some lines of coffeescript
 * now select those lines using `ctrl+shift+v` and `j` (arrow-down)
 * press `c>` to convert the selection to javascript
 * press `c<` to convert the selection to coffeescript

+* = eventhough [this](http://stackoverflow.com/questions/13645824/can-i-write-npm-package-in-coffeescript) is the adviced approach for modules, there are reasons to not want `.coffee`-files in your repo (clean commits).

 ## File conversion / switching